R. Trent Shores

-R. Trent Shores (born 1976/1977) is an American attorney who was the United States Attorney for the Northern District of Oklahoma from 2017 to 2021.
+Robert Trent Shores (born 1976/1977) is an American attorney who was the United States Attorney for the Northern District of Oklahoma from 2017 to 2021.

 Education

 Trent Shores graduated with a political science degree from Vanderbilt University and received his Juris Doctor from the University of Oklahoma College of Law.

 Career

 Prior to becoming United States Attorney, Shores was an Assistant United States Attorney in the Northern District of Oklahoma from 2007-2017.
 Shores was a National Security Cyber Specialist and Anti-Human Trafficking Coordinator for the Northern District.
 He prosecuted cases involving human trafficking and child exploitation, bank robbery, drug-trafficking organizations, public corruption, and white-collar crime.
 Some of his most notable prosecutions involved dismantling international human trafficking organizations as well as regional traffickers preying on Oklahoma children.
 Shores also served as the Tribal Liaison working with tribal nations within Oklahoma’s borders.
 Shores started his justice career as the Deputy Director at the United States Department of Justice’s Office of Tribal Justice.
 Shores also advised the United States State Department and served as a member of a U.S. Delegation to the United Nations, advocating on behalf of the United States in Geneva, Switzerland.

 In March 2015, Scott Pruitt, the Attorney General of the State of Oklahoma at the time, appointed Shores as the First Assistant Attorney General.
 Shores, however, returned a short time later to the U.S. Attorney's Office as an Assistant United States Attorney in the Northern District of Oklahoma focusing on national security cybersecurity matters and taking down international and domestic human trafficking organizations.

 Shores previously was the deputy director for the United States Department of Justice's Office of Tribal Justice, where he was active in tribal justice issues.

 Shores is a citizen of the Choctaw Nation of Oklahoma.
 As an Oklahoman, Shores has written and spoken about the impact on his life of the Oklahoma City bombing’s unspeakable violence and his that, in part, drove him toward a career at the Justice Department.
 Shores is also known to be active in supporting military veterans and their families, especially at VFW Post 3656 in Bristow, Oklahoma where his grandfathers named is inscribed on a memorial wall commemorating the brave men who defended Wake Island in World War II.